Avik-Das-567/NLP-Transfer-Learning-TFHub/README.md

 # Transfer Learning for NLP with TensorFlow Hub

 A practical deep learning project demonstrating how to leverage pre-trained NLP models from **TensorFlow Hub** for binary text classification using the **Quora Insincere Questions** dataset.
-The project walks through loading pre-trained text embeddings, building and training classification models, fine-tuning hub modules, and visualizing training metrics with **TensorBoard** — all within a GPU-accelerated Google Colab environment.
+The project walks through loading pre-trained text embeddings, building and training classification models, fine-tuning hub modules, and visualizing training metrics with **TensorBoard**, all within a GPU-accelerated Google Colab environment.

 ## Overview